jibby0/server/README.md

   - can't go through cloudflare without cloudflared on the client
   - cloudflared running in the gogs pod?
   - do gitea or gitlab have better options?
-- Something better than `expose` for accessing internal services
-  - short term, capture the resource definition YAML & save it alongside the service